ClicShoppingOfficialModulesV3/apps_payment_payplug/README.md

 Activate the module in Payment
 Copy the apps_payment_payplug.json into ClicShopping/Work/Cache/Github (manual installation)

+Use composer with auto instalation else composer require ('payplug/payplug-php');  in your shop directory in your terminal

 See Marketplace for all informations link to marketplace : https://www.clicshopping.org/forum/files/file/158-apps-payment-payplug/

  All informations about the ClicShopping